Patient education: Acute pancreatitis (Beyond the Basics)

 There are many possible underlying causes of acute pancreatitis, but 60 to 75 percent of all cases are caused by gallstones or alcohol abuse.
 (See "Etiology of acute pancreatitis".)

 Gallstone pancreatitis — Because the gallbladder and pancreas share a drainage duct, gallstones that lodge in this duct can prevent the normal flow of pancreatic enzymes and trigger acute pancreatitis.
-(See "Patient information: Gallstones (Beyond the Basics)".)
+(See "Patient education: Gallstones (Beyond the Basics)".)

 Alcoholic pancreatitis — Alcohol is a common cause of acute pancreatitis.
 Alcoholic pancreatitis is more common in individuals who have a long history of alcohol abuse.